yflyzhang/cascade_virality/README.md

 ---
 #### If you find this useful in your project, please consider citing our paper:
-> Viral vs. broadcast: Characterizing the virality and growth of cascades
+> Zhang, Y., Wang, L., Zhu, J. J., & Wang, X. (2020).
+Viral vs. broadcast: Characterizing the virality and growth of cascades.
+EPL (Europhysics Letters), 131(2), 28002.